Water-Only Hair Washing: Is The No-Poo Method Good?

 Image: Shutterstock

+A hair wash with shampoo can be harsh on your tresses and roots.
+So, a simple water hair wash may be effective for people with damaged or treated hair.
 The best way to transition to a water-only hair washing routine is to decrease using shampoo gradually.
 For example, if you shampoo your hair twice a week, do it once a week.
 Alternatively, you can dilute the shampoo with water to minimize using shampoo.
-After 3-4 weeks, stop using shampoo at all.
+After 3-4 weeks, stop using shampoo.

 While transitioning into the no-poo phase and beginning to use shampoo less, continue hair cleansing with a conditioner for the first week or two, until you are only using conditioner.
 And then do the process again, washing with only conditioner and rinsing with only water in between washes.
 But the process takes less time with conditioner and will only take 2 conditioner washes before stopping entirely.